-9th Annual Gerard Crock LectureOctober 25, 2017
+9th Annual Gerard Crock Lecture a great successOctober 25, 2017

-How do you deliver best practice eye care to someone who lives 2,000km away from the nearest major hospital?
-What if you had to wait 10 months to see a visiting specialist about your eyes, only to be told that yes, you need surgery, but there’s no time to do it this visit, you’ll have to wait another year?
+“How do you deliver best practice eye care to someone who lives 2,000 km away from the nearest major hospital?
+What if you had to wait 10 months to see a visiting specialist about your eyes, only to be told that yes, you need surgery, but there’s no time to do it this visit, you’ll have to wait another year?”
+A/Prof Turner said.

 When A/Prof Angus Turner established Lions Outback Vision in 2010, this was the reality facing many West Australians in regional, remote and Indigenous communities.
-Together with a small but passionate team of eye health professionals, A/Prof Turner is utilising innovative technology such as telemedicine to deliver eye health care to tens of thousands of people who would otherwise have fallen through the cracks.
+Together with a small but passionate team of eye health professionals, A/Prof Turner is utilising innovative technology such as telemedicine to deliver eye health care to thousands of people who would otherwise have fallen through the cracks.

 The Gerard Crock Lecture series honours the memory of renowned ophthalmologist, the late Professor Gerard Crock, inaugural Ringland Anderson Professor of Ophthalmology.
 Special thanks to A/Prof Elizabeth Dax for inviting us to host the pre-lecture refreshments in the beautiful Dax Centre.